Skip to main content

 3.14

-• Boolean: The value is either true or false.
+• Boolean: uses the values true or false.

 is_active = true

-• Array: A list of elements enclosed in [].
+• Array: a list of elements enclosed in square brackets [].

 {